l7mp/learning-go/99-labs/05-resilience/README.md

 > [!TIP]
 >
 > Feel free to experiment with the transactional API.
 Here are some ideas on possible improvements:
 > - Rewrite the key-value store data layer of `splitdim` to make use of the new API.
-Put your transactional data-layr implementation into a new package, say, `pkg/db/transactionalkvstore`.
+Put your transactional data-layer implementation into a new package, say, `pkg/db/transactionalkvstore`.
 > - Implement transactions in the kvstore client (`kvstore/pkg/client`) to simplify the calling of the new transactional API.
 Let the signature added to the client interface be the following:
 >   ```go
 >	Transaction([]api.VersionedKeyValue) error